Integrable evolutions of twisted polygons in centro-affine $\mathbb{R}^m$: Hamiltonian structures on the moduli space of polygons

 \subsection{Poisson structures on the moduli space of centro-affine polygons}

-The symmetry group of the space of arc length parametrized twisted polygons in centro-affine $\RR^m$ is $G=\SL(m, \RR)$.
-In this case, the $R$-matrix \eqref{rmatrix} and the ensuing twisted Poisson bracket~\eqref{twisted} are defined in terms of the standard gradation $\g = \g_+\oplus\h_0\oplus\g_-$ of its Lie algebra $\sl(m, \RR)$.
-Here, $\g_-, \g_+$ and $h_0$ are the subsets of (respectively) strictly lower triangular matrices, strictly upper triangular matrices, and traceless diagonal matrices.
+The symmetry group of the space of arc length parametrized twisted polygons in centro-affine $\RR^m$ is $\, G=\SL(m, \RR)$.
+In this case, the $r$-matrix and the ensuing twisted Poisson bracket~\eqref{twisted} are defined in terms of the standard gradation $\g = \g_+\oplus\h_0\oplus\g_-$ of its Lie algebra $\sl(m, \RR)$.
+Here, $\g_-, \g_+$ and $\h_0$ are the subsets of (respectively) strictly lower triangular, strictly upper triangular, and traceless diagonal matrices.
+The standard $r$-matrix for $\sl(m)$ is defined by

+where $E_{i,j}$ is the matrix with $1$ in entry $(i,j)$ and zero elsewhere, and where the $F_k$'s are appropriately chosen generators of $\h_0$, to ensure that $r$ satisfies \eqref{YM}.
+The exact form of the $F_k$'s is not relevant, since they do not play a role in our construction.
+Note that